 I still game, but way WAY less than I used to.
 And you know what, I don’t miss it as much as I thought I would.
 These days, I only play League Of Legends on the PC… and I only do that maybe twice a week in 2 hour stints.
 I’m not part of a clan, and I don’t play with IRL friends who are counting on me anymore.
 I still play (Master Yi, level 30) and have tons of fun, but I’m not trying to climb the ranks.
 I’m not trying to make a career out of it.
 I’m not training for any tournaments.
 However, I AM trying to be the best husband, dad, friend, and employee I can be.
 I didn’t used to be three of those four… I was just a friend… and that meant being there for my gaming friends.
 But now I am all of those things, and they are listed in my proper order of priority.

-Bottom line: I’m still playing video games nine years into our marriage mainly because I’m not a jerk to my wife about it.
+Bottom line: I’m still playing video games over ten years into our marriage mainly because I’m not a jerk to my wife about it

 If I weren’t courteous, thoughtful about the reality of our life with kids and all it takes to manage our family life… If I weren’t transparent with her about what I wanted to do and how long it will take… If I made gaming a higher priority than my wife and kids, there would no doubt be conflict and tension in my marriage over gaming.
 But, there isn’t.
 My wife has never complained that I’m on my computer too much.
 If she did, I would take it seriously and reevaluate these three major areas…